salms358/Gainz-By-Salmz/README.md

- # Gainz by Salmz
+ # Gainz By Salmz

     Gainz by Salmz is a website designed to help individuals improve their physical and mental health.
 The website includes the most effective exercises for both Abs and Legs.

-    Additionally, Gainz by Salmz includes a video from a Karate movie for a motivation boost.
+    Additionally, Gainz By Salmz includes a video from a Karate movie for a motivation boost.
 Moreover, the website entails a sign-up page where users can sign up for a newsletter to receive a quote of the day and any updates.

     We understand that we all have different goals, and Gainz By Salmz will help to achieve them and meet like-minded people.